candostdagdeviren/candost.blog-astro/src/content/newsletter/mektup-42.md

 Let's try answering by using the STAR method.

-**{% mark %}Situation:{% /mark %}** When I mentored a junior engineer in my ex-company, they needed to develop debugging skills.
+**Situation:** When I mentored a junior engineer in my ex-company, they needed to develop debugging skills.
 The engineer struggled to find cues for bugs and didn't know how to use tools correctly.

-**{% mark %}Task:{% /mark %}** My goal was to guide them when they struggled and purposely improve the challenges they worked on to step up in debugging.
+**Task:** My goal was to guide them when they struggled and purposely improve the challenges they worked on to step up in debugging.

-**{% mark %}Actions:{% /mark %}** To achieve this, I asked a few questions and watched them while debugging to understand how much they knew the tools and where they got stuck the most.
+**Actions:** To achieve this, I asked a few questions and watched them while debugging to understand how much they knew the tools and where they got stuck the most.
 After figuring it out, we created a step-by-step plan and a weekly 1:1 appointment.
 In each 1:1 meeting, we looked at where they faced problems, solved them together, and looked at the following week's task.
 During these meetings, I also give some recommendations.

-**{% mark %}Result:{% /mark %}** In three months, the mentee found out most issues without anyone's help and started helping others who struggled to debug our distributed systems.
+**Result:** In three months, the mentee found out most issues without anyone's help and started helping others who struggled to debug our distributed systems.
 My mentee later gave a talk on a meetup about the debugging best practices of distributed systems and hosted a workshop in our company about improving the debug-ability of our services.

 The ambiguity is _gone_.
 When you answer like this, it also sounds like you know what you're talking about.
 That's the beauty of using methods, frameworks, and mental models.
 They put your experience in a shape that is visible to others.
 The STAR method is no different.
 When you use it in behavioral interviews, it brings clarity _**and**_ visibility.